-When it comes to a situation where you must react or the smaller vehicle must react, you should stop and allow the other vehicle to get out of the way.
+When it comes to a situation where you must react or the smaller vehicle must react, the smaller vehicle should stop and allow the other vehicle to get out of the way.

-When they Yell and blow the horn at you, just stay calm and be polite.
+And keep your Cool because when they Yell and blow their horn at you, just stay calm and be polite.
 And when insulted just shrug and smile while continuing to wait for them to get out of the way.

 DO NOT take chances with your RV trying to back up or pull off of the road for the convenience of other smaller and thus more maneuverable vehicles!

 Even the most dim-witted angry driver of a car will eventually catch on and move out of your way.

 The following are some of the TIPS that we learned in our Driving Course as well as from other Motorhome drivers.

 They are logical and common sense things that will halp any camper be a safer and better RV drive.

 If you're traveling in Canada, make a note for yourself that 12-feet is equal to 3.66 meters, and post it on your dash as a quick reference when you're approaching an overpass or pulling into a fueling station with the clearance is posted in meters.

 The driver/owner of a Motorhome should always keep in mind that their Coach is longer, wider and taller than an automobile, and your RV deserves the extra respect and thought from others when you are turning, stopping, accelerating, and parking the RV.